The best towns and villages in Tenerife

 Puerto de la Cruz

-You’ll see, Puerto de la Cruz is quite different from the fishing villages I mentioned just above.
-It’s a town on the northwest coast that’s much livelier and more touristy.
-It’s more of a mix between a resort and a local town, with pretty spots here and there.
-I enjoyed walking along the harbor and through the shopping streets.
-It’s often the base for staying in northern Tenerife.
-Simply put, it’s where you’ll find the most hotels in the northwest.
+Puerto de la Cruz feels quite different from the smaller fishing villages mentioned above.
+This town on the northwest coast is livelier and more tourist-oriented, blending the amenities of a resort with the character of a local town.
+I enjoyed walking around the harbor and through its shopping streets.
+It is one of the most popular bases for exploring northern Tenerife and has one of the widest selections of hotels in the area.

 Where to sleep nearby?
 Hotel RF San Borondon: A charming colonial-style hotel in the heart of Puerto de la Cruz, featuring a large garden, a saltwater pool, and comfortable rooms.